HiteshNP/HiteshNP/README.md

 ###

-<p align="left">This is Hitesh N P, I'm a student at JSS Academy of Technical Education, Bengaluru, Karnataka.</p>
+<p align="left">This is Hitesh N P, a final-year student pursuing a Bachelor's degree in Artificial Intelligence and Machine Learning at JSS Academy of Technical Education, Bangalore.
+My passion lies in leveraging cutting-edge technologies to solve real-world challenges through research, innovation, and collaboration</p>

 ###